Skip to content

 Terminal window

-# Add label to deployment (metadata only)
+# Add label to deployment metadata only

-k label deploy web-app environment=production
+kubectl label deployment web-app environment=production

-k patch deploy web-app -p '{"spec":{"template":{"metadata":{"labels":{"version":"v2"}}}}}'
+kubectl patch deployment web-app -p '{"spec":{"template":{"metadata":{"labels":{"version":"v2"}}}}}'

 Terminal window